For urgent consular assistance call

 Read the Consular Services Charter for what the Australian Government can and can’t do to help you overseas.

-Australia doesn't have an embassy or consulate in the Marshall Islands.
-You can get consular assistance from the Australian Embassy in the Federated States of Micronesia.
+You can get consular assistance from the Australian Embassy in the Marshall Islands.

 Check the Embassy website for details about opening hours and any temporary closures.